 This technical article provides a top-to-bottom overview of Sun Microsystems’s Santa Clara, California datacenter from electrical design aspect.
 Sun’s electrical design tour of Santa Clara datacenter is done through a series of single line diagrams.
+These diagrams illustrate the various components and how they are connected without the detail of showing each wire for each phase – hence the term single line diagram (SLD).

-Let’s start with the following topics //
+Let’s start with the following topics:

 - Electrical Yard